veracity/veracity-documentation/sections/vap/vap-saas-tutorial/6-summary.md

 - Ensure a scalable setup of your service

 ## How to create content that creates value to you and your organization
+Build reports with rich data visualisations that help everyone make decisions based on facts, not instinct.
+Use VAP to share significant insights for an even bigger impact.
+Ensure that all features you chose to pursue in your reports are based on problems to solve for the end-user.
+Make sure to focus on the outcome rather than output.

 ## How to create great and engaging Power BI content that customers will pay real money for.
+Create a data-driven culture throughout your organisation together with your customers.
+Easily share and collaborate on interactive data visualisations using a combination of Veracity Adapter for Power BI with data in Veracity Date Fabric and build reports in Power BI.
+You, your organisation or customers gets self-service analytics.

+Let you customer upload their data in Veracity Data Fabric.
+Build reports with Power BI to unlock the value in the data.
+Combined that with VAP and share access to users to drill down and interact with your analytics.
+Make sure you build your report to always be up to date with the latest data you client upload.

 ## Ensure that your business model is geared towards a digital service delivery
 It is vital to ensure that you have a robust business model for your service and that the business model takes advantage of the opportunities that come with a digital service.